The Party Wall Process

 Party Wall Surveyors, will deal with disputes by issuing an Award.
 Party Wall Award(s) are ways of dealing with disputes under the Party Wall etc. Act

 At Home Heroes we are able to work on your behalf both before the need for a party wall surveyor by preparing and serving notice and once a dispute is deemed, we have experience working as building owners, adjoining owners and even an agreed surveyor.

 We can help please consider calling us to discuss your needs or complete the contact us form on this site

 Architects, Property Developers and Neighbours

 We offer a free, no obligation review of plans and drawings in order that we can advise you and /or your Architect whether the Act applies to your proposed development or indeed whether you are likely to be affected by a development proposed by your neighbour.
-If you have any questions at all then please email email@example.com or fill in the contact form
+Click Here to send us the details

 Wish to read more?
 Just click which one applies to you

 Need Help….Still have questions about your work….
 Why not complete the below form tell us a little bit about your work and we will get back to you to answer your question alternatively you can ring for free no-obligation Party Wall Advice.

 We cover Canterbury, Margate, Ramsgate, Whitstable, Herne Bay, Folkestone, Dover, Deal, Ash, Sandwich, Faversham, Sittingbourne and Other Kent Locations for all Our Party Wall, Building Surveys, Home Buyer Reports.